adobebc/web-apps-sdk/tags/email-marketing/email-campaigns.md

 Tag | Description
 -------------- | -------------
-`{tag_anniversarytitle}` | Title of anniversary date relevant to each recipient (use with Anniversary 1-5 campaigns only) `{tag_recipientemail}` | Email address of the recipient `{tag_recipientfirstname}` | First name of the recipient (replaces with "Friend" if first name is empty) `{tag_recipientlastname}` | Last name of the recipient
+`{tag_anniversarytitle}` | Title of anniversary date relevant to each recipient (use with Anniversary 1-5 campaigns only) `{tag_deliverydate}` | Outputs the date on which the campaign will be sent.
+Can be used in the campaign subject `{tag_recipientemail}` | Email address of the recipient `{tag_recipientfirstname}` | First name of the recipient (replaces with "Friend" if first name is empty) `{tag_recipientlastname}` | Last name of the recipient